January 20, 2022

 - Talent and potential as a performer

-To register for a virtual audition, you must first apply to the college for the BFA Dance program as well as submit a pre-screening video.
+To be considered for admission, you must first apply to the college BFA Dance program and submit a first round pre-screening video.
+Finalists will then be invited to the second round campus audition.

 - A ballet class